aryanap07/neuralfabric/CONTRIBUTING.md

 Push your branch and open a Pull Request against `main`.

-Keep Pull Requests focused.
-Smaller changes are easier to review, test, and maintain.
+Keep changes focused.
+Small, well-defined Pull Requests are easier to review, test, and maintain.

 ## Coding Standards

-NeuralFabric follows a simple set of engineering principles:
+NeuralFabric aims for code that is simple, readable, and maintainable.

 * Follow PEP 8 and existing project conventions.
 * Use type annotations throughout the codebase.
-* Prefer clear, readable, and maintainable implementations.
+* Prefer clear and descriptive names.
 * Keep functions and classes focused on a single responsibility.
-* Use descriptive names for variables, functions, and classes.
 * Avoid unnecessary dependencies.
-* Keep public APIs consistent across modules.

-When introducing a new abstraction, prefer a simple design that can be extended later rather than adding unnecessary complexity.
+* Follow existing API and architectural patterns.
+* Keep implementations as simple as the problem allows.

+For mathematical or algorithmic code, prefer correctness and clarity over unnecessary abstraction.

 ## Project Structure

-Follow the existing repository structure when adding new code.
+Follow the existing structure when adding new code:

 ```text
 src/